Deesha165/My-CS-notes/Spring/Annotations/Annotations.md

        - complexity in managing
        - multiple bean creation with the same configuration brings confusion
 - @Value: binds values from application.properties
+- `@MapsId` is a JPA annotation used to **map a foreign key as a part of a composite primary key**.
+It’s particularly useful when you're working with **shared primary key relationships** — where the **primary key of one entity is also a foreign key to another entity**.